alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 [MediaSmart Mobile](http://mediasmart.es/)
 we have had peaks of over 300 krps
-(300 thousand requests per second), and all have gone through an ELB.
+(300 thousand requests per second), and all those requests used to go through an ELB.
 Without a hitch.
 Continuously (at night, traffic never goes below 100 krps).
 But they were increasing our costs too much: